shohei909/Lisla/spec/sora/README.md

 # Sora is a human-readable data serialization language

 Sora means "String OR Array".
-As it suggests, Sora only supports string and array data type.
+As it suggests, Sora only supports string and array data types.

 So Sora is
 * easy to learn,